 Students from the University of Zimbabwe (UZ for the Community) who visited me in hospital launched a fundraising campaign to raise funds to enabled me have kidney transplant after the renal physician told them that it was possible and after my brother volunteered to donate one of his kidneys.
 The students walked 450 kilometres from Bulawayo (second largest city) to Harare the capital city for ten days to raise USD$75,000 for kidney transplant.
 The walk raised awareness of my plight and the First Lady of Zimbabwe joined the fundraising including captains of industries, members of the diplomatic community, schools and the whole country.

 After raising enough funds, I finally had a kidney transplant on 14 August 1999 at Garden City Hospital in Johannesburg in South Africa.
-After transplant I went back to school to complete my studies and on 20 March 2000, I graduated with a BSc Hons Degree in Economics from the University of Zimbabwe.
+After transplant I went back to school to complete my studies and on 20 March 2000.

 The birth of Africa Health Organisation

 All these gave birth to Africa Health Organisation (AHO).
 Consultation began in Zimbabwe with medical professionals at College of Health Sciences at the University of Zimbabwe, then South Africa and trips abroad.
-However, the consultation was put on hold after I was offered a place to study Master of Business Administration (MBA) at Kent Business School at the University of Kent in UK.
+However, the consultation was put on hold after I moved to the UK.
 After studies Africa Health Organisation (AHO) was finally established in UK in 2009.
 It did not start to operate until 16 January 2016 when it registered with the British government.

 The Sustainable Health Agenda for Africa 2030